shiv248/LangGraphPy-x-ReactJS/README.md

 ```

 #### `./start-local.sh` Options
-Please read the `start-local.sh` to understand what alias commands are running under the hood
+Please read the `start-local.sh` to understand what alias commands are running under the hood.

+**Important**: You cannot use `--frontend` and `--backend` at the same time.

 - **`--frontend`**:
     - Starts the frontend application.
     - Example:
       ```bash
       ./start-local.sh --frontend
       ```

 - **`--backend`**:
-  - Starts the backend application.
+    - Starts the backend application and builds the frontend by default before starting the backend.
     - Example:
       ```bash
       ./start-local.sh --backend
       ```

-- **`--build`** optional flag:
+- **`--nobuild`** optional flag:
-  - Builds the frontend application before starting the backend.
-This option is only relevant to the backend.
+    - Skips building the frontend before starting the backend.
+This option is only relevant when starting the backend.
     - Example:
       ```bash
-    ./start-local.sh --backend --build
+      ./start-local.sh --backend --nobuild
       ```

 - **`--frontend-port <port>`** optional flag:
     - Specifies the port on which the frontend application should run.
 The default port is `3000`.
     - Example:
       ```bash
       ./start-local.sh --frontend --frontend-port 4000
       ```

 - **`--backend-port <port>`** optional flag:
     - Specifies the port on which the backend application should run.
 The default port is `8000`.
     - Example:
       ```bash
       ./start-local.sh --backend --backend-port 9000
       ```
+- **Usage Restrictions:**
+    - The `--frontend` and `--backend` options cannot be used together.
+    - Please choose one and then open a new terminal to run the script with the other one.
+    - This is due to overlapping blocking client and server consoles, you could put them in background, but it becomes a hassle to `kill $PID` in dev workflow.

 #### Starting the Application Manually
 If you prefer not to use the `start-local.sh` script, you can manually start the frontend and backend components using the following steps.